-Area of Responsibility Performance Measures Health and Safety Identify and act on any potential risks to self or others, including tāngata whai ora, whānau and other employees Be familiar with and abide by the organisation's health and safety policies. and reporting procedures, ensuring others do the same as required.
+Area of Responsibility Performance Measures Write up tāngata whai ora clinical case notes and reviews, and input into the Odyssey client database (HCC).
+HCC information is accurate, timely and meets all case note writing policy and procedural requirements and privacy act/confidentiality requirements; HCC case reviews are kept up to date.
+Health and Safety Identify and act on any potential risks to self or others, including tāngata whai ora, whānau and other employees.
+Be familiar with and abide by the organisation's health and safety policies and reporting procedures, ensuring others do the same as required.
 Follow safe work practices, which includes the effective use of safety equipment, identification of workplace hazards and taking action to reduce or eliminate these.
 Risks (including Health and Safety, compliance and maintenance) are identified and reported.
-Plans are put in place to resolve and/or mitigate potential problems as required.
-Issues are escalated to relevant manager or member of Corrections as required.
+Plans are put in place to resolve and/or mitigate potential problems as required Issues are escalated to relevant manager as required.
 Demonstrates understanding and compliance with organisational and legislative health and safety requirements and is proactive in ensuring employees are compliant.
 Follows correct protocols when using safety equipment.
 Workplace hazards are identified and plans are put in place to reduce /eliminate these or the matter is escalated to the relevant authority.
-Treaty of Waitangi Demonstrate knowledge and understanding of the Treaty of Waitangi and its application in this role.
-Actions show knowledge and ability to apply the principles of the Treaty in the delivery of role.
+Treaty of Waitangi Demonstrate in-depth knowledge and understanding of Te Tiriti o Waitangi and its application in this role.
+Actions show knowledge and ability to apply the principles of Te Tiriti in the delivery of role.
 Professional Development Be proactive in own professional development.
 Attend relevant organisational training as required.
 Has an individual development plan which is implemented.
 Attends organisational training required for role.
-General Attend and contribute actively to team meetings.
+General Work cooperatively with colleagues and contribute actively to team meetings.
 Carry out any other duties that may be delegated by the line manager, which are in keeping with the scope of the role.
 Regular attendance at team meetings and makes useful contributions.
 Work is undertaken and completed.
 Commitment and flexibility is demonstrated.